Operation Turus

-Operation Turus is the code name of the British military operation to assist Nigeria during the Boko Haram insurgency.
-It was launched in April 2014 by Prime Minister David Cameron in response to the Chibok schoolgirls kidnapping which saw over a hundred schoolgirls kidnapped by Boko Haram, a jihadist terrorist organisation in norteastern Nigeria.
+Operation Turus was the code name of the British military operation to assist Nigeria during the Boko Haram insurgency.
+It was launched in April 2014 by Prime Minister David Cameron in response to the Chibok schoolgirls kidnapping which saw over a hundred schoolgirls kidnapped by Boko Haram, a jihadist terrorist organisation in northeastern Nigeria.
 Initial efforts were focused on the search for the missing schoolgirls, with the UK deploying military specialists, satellite imagery and reconnaissance aircraft from the Royal Air Force.
-According to a source quoted in the The Observer, the UK successfully located the missing schoolgirls and offered to rescue them but this offer was rejected by the Nigerian government which considered it a national issue.
+According to a source quoted in The Observer, the UK successfully located the missing schoolgirls and offered to rescue them but this offer was rejected by the Nigerian government which considered it a national issue.
 Most of the schoolgirls remain missing.

 From 2014, the UK shifted its focus towards training and supporting the Nigerian Armed Forces to help it counter violent extremists.
 In 2015, 350 British troops were deployed in the country to deliver a training programme.
-Training is provided by Short Term Training Teams (STTTs) which are typically rotated every six weeks.
-The operation remains active, as of May 2022.
+Training was provided by Short Term Training Teams (STTTs) which are typically rotated every six weeks.
+The operation ended in April 2024, with British troops having delivered 25 training courses to over a thousand of their Nigerian counterparts over the course of its final year.